 So how does this information actually help you get published?
 Once you know a bit about what editors do, you can start to discover what it is they look for in a manuscript and you’ll know how to deliver your manuscript in the most positive light.

-If you’re worried about writing a whole book and no one will like it, chances are you’re fine.
+If you’re worried about writing a whole book and no one will like it, worry no longer.
 Go to publishing company websites and they will list they are looking for or what they aren’t looking for.
 You don’t want to be surprised when they say, “There isn’t a place in the market for your manuscript at this time.”

-Look at what’s popular in your genre, what seems to sell, and then when you pitch it in your cover letter, show how your book will fit into this popular vein of writing—but also how yours is still unique from the other top sellers.
+Look at what’s popular in your genre, what seems to sell, and then when you pitch it in your cover letter, show how your book will fit into this popular vein of writing.
+You can do this by comparing your novel to other successful books in your genre while explaining how your novel is different.

 Showing at least a hint of understanding about the market and your genre will help you project your ideas better, and prove to the publisher that your manuscript deserves a place on the shelf.

-You want to make a quality first impression, and you want your manuscript to look its best.
+You want to make a quality first impression, thus you’ll want your manuscript to look its best.
 For a first-time author, you will have a greater chance of success if the manuscript is as complete as possible.
-So this means: when you submit a manuscript, submit as much as you can, or the whole thing so the editor can have a better sense of your book and who you are as an author.
+Editors prefer that you follow their guidelines closely: send them exactly what they ask for.
+If they are interested, they will ask for more so they can have a better sense of your book and who you are as an author.

-You do have to give a brief synopsis of your book in a cover letter, but let your manuscript do the talking, not solely the cover letter.
+You do have to give a brief synopsis of your book in a cover letter, but let your manuscript do most of the talking.
 I got some pretty snotty cover letters where the authors often sounded like they just mailed in God’s gift to editors.
 Arrogance won’t earn points with editors.
-Do show confidence, though.
+Do show healthy confidence, though.

 If you choose to submit what you have while you are still working on the last few chapters, at least give a definitive plan on how many pages your manuscript will be and when you plan to be finished.